Essential Puppy Supplies

 • A nice plush dog bed for when he's past that chewing stage.

-• A food scoop and good solid container will come in very useful, especially if the container is puppy proof.
-Don't under-estimate your Cocker, between his determination to get at food and his sharp little puppy teeth, he'll soon make mince meat of a plastic or cardboard kibble packet!
+• A food scoop and a suitable solid container will be handy, especially if the container is puppy-proof.
+Don't underestimate your Cocker; between his determination to get at food and his sharp little puppy teeth, he'll soon make mince meat out of a plastic or cardboard kibble packet!

-• A few extra dental products such as a puppy toothbrush (I recommend you get him used to the idea now) and a couple of rawhide or chew toys which are especially good for a puppy who's teething!
+• Additional dental products, such as a puppy toothbrush (I recommend you get him used to the idea now) and a couple of rawhide or chew toys, are perfect for a teething puppy!

 • Extra toys to play with so that he doesn't become bored.

-• Flea and tick treatment, but check with your vet so that you use a product that's suitable for your puppy and for his age because there are some medications that shouldn't be given to a puppy under 6 months.
+• Flea and tick treatment, but check with your vet before you buy them.
+The treatments must suit your puppy and his age because some medications are unsuitable for a puppy under six months.

 1. kytalpa at http://www.fotolia.com/id/41363594 (sketch dog supplies)